makerdao/community/faqs/vault.md

 ## How would a flash crash affect the Liquidation of Vaults?

 A flash crash on a single exchange will not affect the system as each Oracle aggregates prices from many sources and uses a median for reference prices.
-Using a median naturally filters out broken prices, as a price from an exchange that’s experienced a flash crash.
+Using a median naturally filters out broken prices, as a price from an exchange that has experienced a flash crash.
 You can read more about the Maker Protocol’s Oracle System in the [Oracle FAQ](oracles.md).

 ## Where can I view live information about Liquidations?